Chester-le-Street railway station: Operator and facilities

 Between 1999 and 2018, Chester-le-Track, an independent private limited company, operated the station as an agent for the local franchised train operating company, which at the time of closure was Arriva Rail North.
 The station's ticket office, waiting area and toilets were staffed six days per week, prior to the building's closure in early 2018.

 Following the building's closure, two self-service ticket machines have since been installed on the southbound platform.
-As of July 2021, the station is partially staffed by Northern Trains.
+As of 2023, the station is unstaffed, except for Vital Rail anti-trespass teams on behalf of Network Rail.

 Services

 Northern Trains

 Following the May 2021 timetable change, there are three trains per day (Monday to Saturday) heading north towards Newcastle, two of which extend to Carlisle via Hexham.
 On Sunday, there is a once-daily service to Carlisle.
 Heading south, there is a once-daily service to Darlington, which extends to Saltburn on Sunday only.